 People are returning to this method with a renewed vitality because they want to be lighter on the land and have a smaller ecological footprint.
 Trained foresters that log with horses survey a forest searching for dead and dying trees to harvest first.
 This practice gives the most robust standing trees room to grow and allows a complex soil structure to develop without being harmed.
 Horses are a low impact method of transporting the fallen timber because they place just one hoof at a time on the forest floor.

 Horse logging ensures the forest’s long-term health and growth by allowing younger saplings, brush, and other vegetation to regenerate.
 It also doesn’t harm the mycelium network under the soil.
 Horse logging enables foresters to get into spots where skidders and bulldozers can’t go and surgically remove trees without compacting soil or cutting wide swaths for roads.
 A horse can maneuver upslope or through the brush that big machines can’t.
 The only fuel required for these solar-powered engines is hay, grasses, and grains.

 But the trade is not for everyone.
 A horse logger must have the patience to work with unpredictable animals and the diligence to work them nearly every day.
-Horse logging is very arduous and dangerous work, but the rewards are plenty as the ancient art exponentially expands.
+Horse logging is very arduous and dangerous work, but the rewards are plenty.